Sultan Alam Shah School: Co-curricular Activities

+This school is well known for its strong rugby prowess.
 The school rugby team is one of the pioneers in Malaysian youth and grassroots rugby which had successfully produced many accomplished rugby players nationwide.
 The school team participated in the Super Six Schools Rugby Tournament.
 The tournament is held among traditional rivals of the game which made up of the best rugby playing schools in Malaysia – Malay College Kuala Kangsar (MCKK), Sekolah Tuanku Abd Rahman (STAR) Ipoh, Sekolah Dato Abd Razak (SDAR) in Seremban, Sekolah Sultan Alam Shah (SAS) in Putrajaya, Sekolah Menengah Sains Selangor (SMSS) and Sekolah Menengah Sains Hulu Selangor (SEMASHUR).

-Basketball

-SAS basketball team is always one of the key title contenders for the Hari Kecemerlangan Sekolah Berasrama Penuh basketball competition, consistently being in the final/national rounds and winning twice throughout the history of the competition.

-Debate

-SAS is also well known for the eloquence of its debate team, be it Bahasa Melayu or English debate teams.
-SAS debaters have won numerous accolades at the national and international level for their impeccable oratory skills.
-The debate teams are also a permanent feature at the advanced stages of HKSBP debate competition every year, challenging for the titles and winning them on several occasions.

-Others

-In athletics and other sports like football, golf, chess and badminton, Sekolah Sultan Alam Shah have good participation in Majlis Sukan Sekolah-Sekolah Malaysia (MSSM) events every year.Alam Shah Hockey Association (ASHOC) also participated in tournaments such as HKSBP and MSSWP.
-Some of the students earned places to represent the state of Selangor (2006 and before) and Putrajaya (2007 onwards).